These FAQ help explain:

 Understanding is an ongoing process; these articles are revised as time permits and updated as I learn more and correct my own errors; hopefully this site, and myself, improve with age.
 I do try to add additional FAQ to this library as time permits, but sadly, it rarely does.
 You can, however, sign up for our free Magazine for which I write regularly, by registering for it in our store.

 Links to all previous articles can be found here, in our Library, and also in the Magazine Archives.
+This Library can also be found in our Online Store.
+For a MOBIL version; click here.
 Upon request, reprint permission and an addendum of substantiating resources are available for all magazine articles.
 When requesting reprint permission or addenda, please include the issue date and full issue title.
 Please do not reproduce the information here in part or in whole without express written consent.
 The information here may be freely used noncommercially, with the customary attribution; commercial rights are reserved.
 All the articles are copyright © Debra Spencer, Suit Yourself ™ International.
 ISSN 2474-820X.
 Thank you.